hbctraining/Intro-to-R/lessons/05_introR-data-manipulation2.md

 ```

 You can do operations on a particular column, by selecting it using the `$` sign.
 In this case, the entire column is a vector.
-For instance, to extract all the gentotypes from our dataset, we can use:
+For instance, to extract all the genotypes from our dataset, we can use:

 ```r
 metadata$genotype